About the Team

 Suzanne Skees is the editor and visionary behind MY JOB.
-She works in international development as director of the Skees Family Foundation, which supports innovative self-help programs in the U.S. and developing countries in education and job-creation.
-Skees studied English literature (Boston College) and world religions (Harvard Divinity School).
+She works in international development as director of the Skees Family Foundation, which supports innovative self-help programs in education and job-creation across the U.S. and in developing countries.
+Skees studied English literature at Boston College and world religions at Harvard Divinity School.
 She travels from schools to slums, prisons to farms, serving as a storyteller for nonprofit workers, social entrepreneurs, and their courageous clients who toil every day to end poverty and create equality.
-Find her stories on the Job Talk and Seeds of Hope blogs, as well as Huffington Post.
+Find her stories on the Job Talk and Seeds of Hope blogs.

 First job: ice cream scooper at Baskin Robbins in Dayton, Ohio.

-AprilJo Murphy is an editor with Greenleaf Book Group who enjoys helping authors discover and refine their voices and reach their audiences.
-Holding a PhD in English and Creative Writing from the University of North Texas, she’s worked for a variety literary journals and the Encyclopaedia Britannica.
+AprilJo Murphy is a writer and editor who works with Greenleaf Book Group, helping authors discover and refine their voices so they can reach their audiences.
+Holding a PhD in English and Creative Writing from the University of North Texas, she’s worked for a variety of literary journals and the Encyclopaedia Britannica.

-First job: dishwasher and handy(wo)man for a local Ursuline Convent.
+First job: dishwasher and handyman for a local Ursuline Convent.

 First Job: starting a landscaping maintenance company at age 12.

 Brienne Skees serves as program officer for Skees Family Foundation, where she strives to end to global poverty by researching grants for innovative nonprofits in education and job-creation.
-She double-majored in economics and peace and conflict studies at Guilford College and has worked with African refugee children in North Carolina, taught healthcare and environmental preservation in Malawi, and taught English in Indonesia and South Korea, and now Vietnam.
+She double-majored in economics and peace and conflict studies at Guilford College.
+Brienne has worked with African refugee children in North Carolina, taught healthcare and environmental preservation in Malawi, and taught English in Indonesia and South Korea.
+She’s now based in Hanoi, Vietnam.
 Known for her hawk-eyed precision, Brienne served as fact checker for My Job Books 1 and 2.